-In the aftermath of disaster, Haitians ask what makes a city.
+In the aftermath of disaster, Haitians ask what makes a city

-Before the earthquake, the only people who visited these remote mountains did so to pray.
-It offered a quiet reprieve from the city, a place to be alone in nature.
-They referred to it as Canaan, the biblical promised land where Moses led the Israelites out of slavery, the land of milk and honey.
-“This Canaan has the same history,” one Nazarene pastor, who was among the first to move there, told me.
+Port-au-Prince was decimated when a magnitude 7.0 earthquake struck Haiti in January 2010.
+Within weeks, settlements began to appear on a barren landscape, shacks and tents spreading over dusty plains.
+They called it Canaan, the biblical promised land where Moses led the Israelites out of slavery–the land of milk and honey.
+“This Canaan has the same history,” one pastor, who was among the first to move there, told me.
 “This is our honey.”

-In Canaan, as in any city, people—the rich and the poor, the powerful and weak, the complacent and the desperate—were destined to get in one another’s way.
+But in Canaan, as in any city, people—the rich and the poor, the powerful and weak, the complacent and the desperate—were destined to get in one another’s way.